qrzychu/krzysztofskowronek-blog/Post001/Post001.md

 }
 ```

-I hope that there is nothing with this code and you agree that this is how you write `MediatR` handlers in C#.
+I hope that there is nothing wrong with this code and you agree that this is how you write `MediatR` handlers in C#.

 Now (drum roll....) in F#!